 - Estimate the curvature of the earth using two obelisks (how tall is an object given the length of its shadow)

 A triangle is a three sided polygon.
-The shape can be defined by three points - as shown in the interactive below.
-Try clicking and dragging the points around.
-The shape is simple and versatile; In three dimensions it is able to capture a piece of a 3D surface.
+The shape can be defined by three points as shown in the 2D interactive below.
+Try clicking and dragging some of the blue controls points points around.

 There is more to discuss about triangles, but in the interest of laying ground-work for the study of trigonometry instead let’s first look at a list of motivating problems that hopefully explain why this subject is interesting and useful.